bitsandbytes-21/COMSYS-Hackathon-5/README.md

 The model will be saved as gender_classification.h5

+The model will give evaluation metrics for the training data

 Training accuracy/loss and validation accuracy/loss will be plotted

 Optional: Enable GPU (if local)